Birth name: Eric Patrick Clapton

-There is a subtle simplicity to Eric's groove, his vibe and his sound.
-He has played several style during his career, but he consistently return to the blues.
+There is a subtle simplicity to Eric's groove, his vibe, and his sound.
+He has played several styles during his career, but he consistently returns to the blues.
 You could say that he plays basic blues, but not in a basic way.

 He lists his greatest influences in his biography:

 Eric Clapton's mother was 16 years old when she gave birth, his father was a 24-year-old Canadian soldier stationed in England during WW II, who returned to his wife in Canada before Eric was born.
 The name Clapton is from Eric's mother's side of the family.

 His grandparents raised him, since his mother, at 16, could not care for him.
 His mother moved to Germany when Eric was a toddler, and until the age of 9, he thought his grandparents were his parents.
 This was a pivotal moment in Eric's life, which scarred him emotionally.

 Eric was raised in a musical family, his grandmother played piano and his mother and uncle enjoyed listening to big bands.
 He later learned that his biological father was also a musician (piano and saxophone).
 Eric got his first guitar when he was 13, an inexpensive German-made Hoyerand steel-stringed acoustic.
 It was hard to play, so he lost interest at first, but started playing it consistently from the age of 15.

 At an early age, he was influenced by the blues and devoted most of his time to learn the chords of blues records by playing along with them.

 In 1963, at the age of 17, Eric joined his first band, The Roosters.
 He was part of several other formations before forming Cream in 1966, which brought him international fame.
 Cream broke up after 2 years.